theobald-software/theobald-software.github.io/content/_en/erpconnect/sap-connection/sso-with-snc.md

 ### Prerequisites

-For information on the requirements to use SNC/SSO, refer to the Theobald Software Knowledge Base article [SNC/SSO](https://kb.theobald-software.com/sap/authority-objects-sap-user-rights).

 The following DLLs from SAP need to be present in the `%SYSTEMROOT%\System32` directory of your system:

 For 32-bit: